Truth Discovery in Sequence Labels from Crowds: Experiments

 \subsubsection{Dataset Simulation}

 We simulate the workers' annotations using the sentences in the English portion of the CoNLL 2003 dataset introduced in Section \ref{sec : real-world-datasets}.
 The simulated dataset consists of six workers.
-To keep the diversity within labeling, three workers are simulated by the existing knowledge bases and three of them are simulated by the state-of-the art NER methods.
+To keep the diversity within labeling, three workers are simulated by the existing knowledge bases, and three are stimulated by the state-of-the-art NER methods.
 Following, we briefly explain each method:

 \textbf{1.
 Knowledge bases.} We used knowledge bases including Wikidata, DBpedia, and Schema employing pyspotlight package\cite{de1999spotlight} to simulate workers' behaviour\footnote{\url{https://pypi.org/project/pyspotlight/}}.